Sharan3009/Java/README.md

   }
 )
 ```
-The trick is use Integer.compare, Long.compare or String.compare to compare instead of using manual 1, -1, and 0.
+The trick is use `Integer.compare`, `Long.compare` or `String.compare` to compare instead of using manual 1, -1, and 0.